-Madelyn is our second daughter.
-She was our Mother’s Day surprise after a pregnancy loss.
+Madelyn is our second daughter and our Mother’s Day surprise after a pregnancy loss.

 She follows directions.

 She makes a cheese soufflé with Julia Child verve, animating and dialoguing her way through her cooking show, and worked her way through that cookbook on her own blog.
-She wants to be a marine biologist, and obstetrician, and when she’s done with that, a science teacher (and she’ll do cooking school in the evenings).
+And she wants to be a marine biologist and obstetrician, and when she’s done with that, a science teacher (oh, and she’ll do cooking school in the evenings).

 She has the work ethic of a medical resident.

 Her dad bought her a needle driver now that she’s sixteen and she’s been practicing her surgical stitches.
-She’s learning medical procedures on an app until she finishes high school, then she’s off to start her science degree so she can work towards an actual medical program.
+So, she’s learning medical procedures on an app until she finishes high school, then she’s off to start her science degree so she can work towards an actual medical program.

 Are you considering high school for your homeschooler?